act-rules/act-rules.github.io/pages/design/rule-design.md

 ### Description

-A brief description of what the rule does.
+The description is a short synopsis of what the rule does.
 This should be declarative rather than negative.
 It should begin with "This rule checks that..." or similar.
 It should use plain language, and be a well-formed grammatically correct sentence that finishes with a full stop/period.

 > _For example: "This rule checks that each ARIA state or property has a valid value."_

 ### Accessibility requirements

-A list of all accessibility requirements that are not satisfied if one or more outcomes of a rule fails.
-This could be one or more WCAG success criteria, or a WAI-ARIA rule, for example.
+List all accessibility requirements that are not satisfied if one or more outcomes of a rule fails.
+For example, this could be one or more WCAG success criteria, or a WAI-ARIA rule.
+Each requirement should indicate the associated conformance level, and map the implications of each outcome, such as "satisfied", "not satisfied", or "further testing needed".

 **Note**: When linking to WCAG or other sources that may have several versions, use the version number where the relevant requirement was first introduced.